gu-fan/riv.vim/doc/riv_todo.rst

-   C. When we add parent list , check if there is a prev parent level and item.
+   C. DONE 2012-07-05 When we add parent list , check if there is a prev parent level and item.

 6. Todos